aryella-lacerda/react-native-accessibility-engine/README.md

 ### Assertion

-An assertion is a function that accepts one of the nodes picked by the `matcher` function, tests for some condition, and returns `true` or `false`.
+An assertion is a function that accepts one of the nodes selected by the `matcher` function, tests for some condition, and returns `true` or `false`.

 - If you return `true`, that means the condition is met and no error is thrown.
 - If you return `false`, the assertion fails and the engine will eventually (after traversing the whole tree) throw an error with the data contained in the `help` field.